univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 How many IMAP connections are opened by a user depends on the clients they use:

-* Webmail opens just a few short lived connections.
+* Web mail opens just a few short lived connections.

 * Desktop clients keep multiple connections open over a long period of time.